Introducing our amazing teacher Jackie...

 Jackie Le is an international circus artist who specialises in hoop, doubles hoop, silks, corde lisse, and walkabout contortion.
 Jackie trained at the National Centre for Circus Arts in the adult evening programmes.
 She progressed quickly and started performing after one year of training, whilst still maintaining her day job in a Global Investment Firm as an Executive Assistant.
 Realising her passion for and love for circus, she left soon after to become a full-time circus performer.
 Jackie then set up an amazing cabaret night at The Aeronaut, putting on weekly regular in-house circus shows (learn more about it here).
-Sadly the venue got burnt down in a fire at the start of this year so she is currently unable to continue this for the time being.
 In the meantime she enjoys performing internationally, and is also extremely passionate about teaching.
-Jackie started her teaching career at Gravity, and has now been at Skylab for over a year.
-Here’s what some of the critics have to say about Jackie:
+Jackie started her teaching career at Gravity, and has now been at Skylab for quite a few years now.
+Here's what some of the critics have to say about Jackie:

 ‘The contortionist is sultry and mesmerising, creating unbelievable shapes with her body on a swinging hoop’ – A Younger Theatre

 'Jackie Le the incredible (and incredibly beautiful) aerialist, making my excuses for a chin-up simply laughable' – DesignMyNight